Bin4ryGh0st/Working-with-development-boards/README.md

 # Working-with-development-boards
-this program is about development program.
+This repo is all about coding with development boards.